 After creation, the VirtualDisk resource can be in the following states:

-• Terminating: The disk deletion process is ongoing.
-This process may “hang” in this state if the disk is still attached to a virtual machine.
+- the disk is being deleted.
+The disk may “hang” in this state if it is still connected to the virtual machine.

 Check the disk’s status after creation: